 Club T.R.U.E.
 (Together, Recreation, Understanding & Enjoyment) – This program offers a safe and supportive place for those living with mental illness.
 Included in the program are scheduled activities and events, providing a consistent routine which stimulates mental health.

 New Horizons Respite Service – Registered caregivers are provided to families caring full-time for an individual with a developmental disability offering a temporary break.
-This allows these individuals much-needed time to complete tasks and/or self-care.
+This allows these individuals much-needed time to complete tasks and/or practice self-care.

 Peer and Home-Based Vision Support – Support is provided for individuals to accept and thrive with vision loss.
 Assistance is also provided to caregivers of individuals with vision loss.